aytekaksu/Hotz_Private_AI_Lab/docs/ARCHITECTURE.md

   - Optional flags to include `notes` and `completed` tasks.
   - Pagination via `page_token` and `next_page_token`.
 - Request timeouts via `GTASKS_TIMEOUT_MS` to prevent hanging tool calls.

+### Notes for Agents
+- Tools are enabled per conversation and require OAuth when applicable (Google/Notion).
+The UI exposes a Tool dialog to toggle them.
+- Keep tool outputs small: prefer pagination (`next_page_token`) to large blobs.
+- The server filters and trims responses; do not assume full objects are returned.

 ### Time (Seamless)
 `get_current_datetime` returns rich data (ISO, date, time, timezone, etc.).
 The system prompt instructs the model to integrate this information naturally, without mentioning tool usage.